8 DIY SEO Tips For Small Businesses That You Can Do Before Hiring A Professional

 - How they interact with your website

 Use this data to refine your content.
-Make general improvements to your website and target content even more specifically toward your audience.
+Make general improvements to your website and blog, and target content even more specifically toward your audience.

 There are a plethora of free tools that can help you optimize your website.

-- Seositecheckup – gives you one free audit per day
+- Seositecheckup – this tool gives you one free audit per day

-- Answer the public – gives you instant keyword ideas
+- Answer the public – a tool that gives you instant keyword ideas

 - Woorank – A Chrome extension that will provide you with an SEO score and tell you what needs improving